L4GSP1KE/Upload-Assistant/README.md

    - **REQUIRES AT LEAST PYTHON 3.6 AND PIP3**
    - Needs [mono](https://www.mono-project.com/) on linux systems for BDInfo
    - Also needs MediaInfo and ffmpeg installed on your system
-      - On windows system, ffmpeg must be added to PATH (https://windowsloop.com/install-ffmpeg-windows-10/)
+      - On Windows systems, ffmpeg must be added to PATH (https://windowsloop.com/install-ffmpeg-windows-10/)
+      - On linux systems, get it from your favorite package manager
    - Clone the repo to your system `git clone https://github.com/L4GSP1KE/Upload-Assistant.git`
    - Copy and Rename `data/example-config.json` to `data/config.json`
    - Edit `config.json` to use your information (more detailed information in the wiki(coming soon))